compose-spec/compose-spec/spec.md

 access to the `my_config` and `my_other_config` configs.
-The value of `my_config` is set to the contents of the file `./my_config.txt`, and `my_other_config` is defined as an external resource, which means that it has already been defined in Docker, either by running the `docker config create` command or by another stack deployment.
-If the external config does not exist, the stack deployment fails with a `config not found` error.
+The value of `my_config` is set to the contents of the file `./my_config.txt`, and `my_other_config` is defined as an external resource, which means that it has already been defined in the platform.
+If the external config does not exist, the deployment MUST fail.

 ```yml
 version: "3"